Concentration of Measure and Large Random Matrices with an application to Sample Covariance Matrices: Spectral distribution of the sample covariance

+to show that $\tilde Q^{\delta}$ is a deterministic equivalent for $Q$.
+We will show afterwards that the same result holds for $\tilde Q^{\delta'}$ with $\delta' \in \mathbb{R}^+$ chosen as a solution of the system (see Proposition~\ref{pro:definition_delta_recursive} for the validity of this definition)~:

 The first choice $\delta$ can seem unsatisfactory because it relies on the computation of $\mathbb{E}Q_{-i}$ which is uneasy to treat.
 On the contrary, the second option $\delta' $ is much more interesting as it can be approximated by iteration of the fixed point equation as we will see in Proposition~\ref{pro:definition_delta_recursive}.
-In particular, this second choice reveals that the deterministic equivalent can be chosen in a way that it only depends on $z$ and on the covariances and the means of the laws $\mu_l$, $1\leq l \leq k$, as will be fully explained in Remark~\ref{rem:loi_spectrale_distr_gaussi}.
+In particular, this second choice reveals that the deterministic equivalent can be chosen in a way that it only depends on $z$ and on the matrices $\Sigma_i$, $1\leq i\leq n$ as will be fully explained in Remark~\ref{rem:loi_spectrale_distr_gaussi}.